Welcome to Y2NS

 It would be beneficial to developing your child's love of reading if you could find just five minutes several times a week, more if you can, to listen to your child read then ask them questions about the book and recording a comment in their reading record diary.
 When books are ready to be changed please put them in the ‘finished books’ box.

-In English this half term we will be learning to write a set of instructions, create a newspaper article and publish a piece of poetry.
+In English this half term we will be learning to write a diary entry based on our knowledge and experience of going down a coal mine.

 Every day each child will take part in our Learn Its challenge.
 These will be sent home with homework so the children can practise at home.